pikulbrita/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In the context of coding, this means that writing clean, readable, and maintainable code is a hallmark of a skilled programmer.
 Strive to create solutions that are elegant in their simplicity, avoiding unnecessary complexity.
 It's not just about making the computer understand your program but also about making it easy for other humans to read, debug, and enhance in the future."

+# 2024-02-14
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
+Always remember that code is read far more often than it is written, so invest time in making it readable and understandable.
+Additionally, embrace the power of modularization and reuse; write small, well-defined functions or modules that can be easily tested and integrated into larger systems.
+Lastly, automate testing and debugging wherever possible; a solid suite of tests is as crucial as the code itself."

+In brief:
+"Program for clarity, simplicity, and modularity.
+Optimize for readability and maintainability, and never underestimate the importance of automated testing."